syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-The tools property is used to configure and group required toolbar items in File Explorer control.
+The tools property is used to configure and group required toolbar items in FileExplorer control.